joelwk/Chanscope/README.md

 ### Project Definitions Examples:
 - **Dialog**: The term dialog describes coherent text.
 It is a conversation that is logical, consistent, and meaningful.
 It is not a monologue or a series of unrelated statements.
 It can contain profanity as long as it is used like any other word.
 Belligerent and incoherent profanity is not considered dialog and will not be labeled as dialog.
-    - Examples of rows of qualifying dialog:
+    - Examples of rows of qualifying dialog rows:

         ![Dialog example 1](plots/dialogdata_mainexample_readme.png)

-    - Examples of rows of qualifying non-dialog:
+    - Examples of rows of qualifying non-dialog rows:

         ![Dialog example 2](plots/nondialogdata_mainexample_readme.png)